RealByter/kvm/notes.md

 I'll understand how to implement multicore once I search globally: "No apic - only the main cpu is present."

 REMEMBER - THE PAM OF I440FX SOMEHOW CONTROLS READONLY AND AT BOOT THE BIOS IS TRYING TO MAKE THE BIOS READONLY

+DONT FORGET - I updated the code at cdrom to update the buffer and ignore the first check